INTERNATIONAL INTERGOVERNMENTAL

 2.

-will be enforced if recognizable under the laws and procedures of the country,
+be enforced if recognizable under the laws and procedures of the country, and

-and if it is not recognized or no order exists, an order or its equivalent will
+if it is not recognized or no order exists, an order or its equivalent will be

 3.

-deal with both in and out of wedlock children, and a determination of paternity
+will deal with both in and out of wedlock children, and a determination of

 4.